 At your request, we will make an impromptu visit to private Mongolian homes and in the evenings we might be lucky enough to have a few of the locals show up for a session of traditional singing and dancing.

 Reservations & Rates

-The cost of the 8 night/6 fishing days Fly Fish Mongolia Upper River Float package is $6,450 per person (double occupancy)
+The cost of the 10 night / 7 fishing days Fly Fish Mongolia Upper River Float package is $6,950.00 USD per person (double occupancy).